 Washington, Adams, Jefferson, Madison, Monroe, Adams, Jackson, Van Buren, Harrison, Tyler, Polk, Taylor, Fillmore.
-Those are the first 13 presidents, and 12 of them have streets in or near the Loop named after them.
-Since there were two presidents named Adams, Quincy Street honors president #6, John Quincy Adams.
+Those are the first 13 presidents, in order, and 12 of them have streets in or near downtown named after them.

-Lincoln Avenue, Grant Place, Garfield Boulevard, Roosevelt Road.
-From 1853 to 1909, out of eleven men who served as president, only four made the cut.
+From 1853 to 1909, out of eleven men who served as President, only four made the cut; Lincoln Avenue, Grant Place, Garfield Boulevard, and Roosevelt Road.

-The honorary street name program has been in place since 1964 when a stretch of LaSalle Street was designated "The Golden Mile" to honor the city's financial institutions.
+The honorary street name program (brown signs) has been in place since 1964, when a stretch of LaSalle Street was designated "The Golden Mile" to honor the city's financial district.

 Neil, my copy of the Office of the City Clerk's Chicago Street Guide (2017) has no entry for Taft Street (or Avenue).
 (Tooker Place, yes.)
 Are you certain it is in Chicago?ReplyDelete

 William Howard Taft got a minor Avenue named after him near O'Hare (11600W 4200N-4400N) with no buildings on it.Delete

 GOOGLE MAPS: https://www.google.com/maps/search/4200+n+taft+avenue,+email@example.com,-87.9237775,13.26z?hl=en